21 Best Things To Do In Valladolid, Mexico

 Getting to Valladolid from Merida

 However, if you prefer moving around by public transport, you can count on ADO buses, which have several daily departures.
-The ride lasts around 2 hours and 15 minutes and tickets start at 276 Mexican Pesos (around $14 USD).
+The ride lasts around 2 hours and 15 minutes.

 Getting to Valladolid from Cancun